Choosing healthy food when you struggle with overeating, binge eating, or emotional eating is hard.

 6) Thinking frozen or canned vegetables aren’t ok

 I am totally guilty of this one too.

 Fresh vegetables aren’t available or are way too expensive this week, so whole-grain pasta seems like a good compromise.

 While fresh IS best, just 3 days in the fridge is enough for your fresh produce to lose some of its goodness.
-Some studies –here and here – (and I’m aware these are studies done with/by the industry, so be careful) show that frozen and canned vegetables can actually have a better nutrient profile than fresh stuff stored in the fridge.
+Some studies – like this one show that frozen and canned vegetables can actually have a better nutrient profile than fresh stuff stored in the fridge.

 What can you do?

 If you find it tricky to get to the shops often, or frozen and canned vegetables are cheaper or more convenient, then it can be an excellent option.
 Just be a cautious consumer and check the labels – you don’t want anything added in there like sugars or oils.

 7) Choosing healthy ‘products’ instead of food

 This post from Authority Nutrition sums it up perfectly: “Because most people don’t know much about nutrition, they repeatedly fall for labels like “includes whole grains,” “low-fat” or “contains Omega-3s.”
 Adding small amounts of healthy ingredients to an unhealthy, highly processed food does not make it healthy.”